 What you can do: Create a sleep environment that stays consistent throughout the night.
 Temperature-wise, something between Cleveland Clinic “What’s the Best Temperature for Sleep?”
 View Source is best.
 Find your sweet spot and set up your ideal temp before nodding off by turning on the AC, heat, running a fan, or cracking a window.
 It’s also crucial to “wear breathable clothing at night to prevent your body from overheating,” says sleep expert Michael Bennett.
 Anything from an old cotton t-shirt to fancy bamboo sleepwear should keep you cool.

 If outside light is an issue, invest in blackout curtains.
 If the light is coming from inside the house, take care of any stray flashes that could pop up when you’re trying to nod off.
 Remember to either turn your phone off, put it in airplane mode, or put the screen side down before you go to bed so notifications or calls won’t wake you.
 Hide any other cables or devices that light up as well, or ban them from your bedroom altogether.
+If you’re hesitant to black out your room because you’re worried that you won’t be able to wake up when you actually need to without the morning light, consider a sunrise alarm clock—we’ve tested and ranked the leading brands for you here.
 Alternatively, a sleep mask can help block out unwanted light.

 If you live near a loud street or have noisy neighbors, keep your windows closed and consider a white noise machine.
 A constant, pleasant hum may help you stay asleep even if your neighbors turn up the bass late into the night.

 2. You’re Hungry